-29. Additionally, low and moderate income families change their residence more than wealthier families, and therefore even those low- and moderate-income citizens who are registered to vote have an interest in being able to update their voter registration address, and receiving information and assistance regarding changing their voter registration address, through DHS offices.

-30. Defendants either have disregarded or ignored the steady decline in registration of voters through DHS offices and the very low number of persons applying to register to vote through these offices.
-Indeed, had defendants been following appropriate practices and procedures for implementation and monitoring of Georgia's responsibilities under the NVRA, defendants would have discovered that county DHS offices simply have not been offering voter registration services and would have taken steps to remedy these widespread violations long ago.
+- 32. Additionally, low and moderate income families change their residence more than wealthier families, and therefore even those low- and moderate-income citizens who are registered to vote have an interest in being able to update their voter registration address, and receiving information and assistance regarding changing their voter registration address, through DHS offices. - 33.
+Defendants either have disregarded or ignored the steady decline in registration of voters through DHS offices and the very low number of persons applying to register to vote through these offices.
+Indeed, had defendants been following appropriate practices and procedures for implementation and monitoring of Georgia's responsibilities under the NVRA, defendants would have discovered that county DHS offices simply have not been offering voter registration services and would have taken steps to remedy these widespread violations long ago. - 34.
+The failure of DHS to offer voter registration services to all clients who apply, recertify, renew, or change an address in connection with public assistance benefits includes, but is not limited to, the consistent absence in day-to-day transactions with such clients of any "[d]istribution of

-31. Compounding this problem, Georgia state law and internal DHS policies do not comply with the NVRA.
-For example, Georgia state law limits offering voter registration applications to in-person applications for public assistance, renewals, recertifications, and changes of address.
+- ... voter registration application forms," as required by Section 7 of the NVRA.
+42 U.S.C. § 1973gg-5(a)(4)(A)(i). - 35.
+The failure to provide required voter registration services also includes, but is not limited to, a Georgia statute that specifies that if a client does not check one of the response boxes on the voter preference form in response to the voter registration question that appears on the preference form, this silence constitutes a declination to register to vote.
 Ga.
-Code Ann. § 21-2-222(f).
-Under the NVRA, however, voter registration applications must be distributed with all applications for public assistance, and all renewals, recertifications, and changes of address for public assistance.

-Other NVRA violations in Georgia state law or DHS policy 32. include or have included, without limitation, a statewide policy restricting the circumstances under which DHS offices offer voter registration.
-Specifically, under DHS policy, voter registration was not offered to a client during an NVRA-covered transaction if the client, during the course of a previous transaction, informed DHS in writing that he or she did not wish to register to vote at that time.
-This policy violates the language and structure of Section 7, including the requirement that designated state agencies "shall" conduct voter registration "with each application for . . . service or assistance, and with each recertification, renewal, or change of address form relating to such service or assistance."
+Code Ann. § 21-2-222(g).
+This provision violates Section 7 of the NVRA, which specifically provides that a voter registration application must be distributed to each client engaging in a covered transaction "unless the [client], in writing, declines to register to vote," and further provides that the lack of a client checkmark on the voter preference form constitutes a declination only with regard to the receipt of assistance in completing a registration application. - 36.
+Moreover, it was DHS policy, at least from August 2009 until April of this year, that voter registration was not to be offered to a TANF client during an NVRA-covered transaction if the client, during the course of a previous transaction, informed DHS in writing that he or she did not wish to register to vote at that time.
+This policy violated the language and structure of Section 7, including the requirement that designated state agencies "shall" conduct voter registration "with each application for . . . service or assistance, and with each recertification, renewal, or change of address form relating to such service or assistance."
 42 U.S.C. § 1973gg-5(a)(6)(A).
 A client who declined to register on a particular occasion may wish to register during a subsequent covered transaction, whether because of a change of address or because of a simple change of heart.
-The required registration opportunity must be provided with each covered transaction, and Georgia cannot withhold this opportunity merely because of a declination months or years before.